GeoffWilliams/puppet-tomcat/README.md

 | `file_mode_init`    |        |                 | YES              |                 |
 | `instance_user`     |        |                 | YES              |                 |

+* `file_mode` and `file_group` only change the ownership of the symlink to the default tomcat version when used with tomcat::install.
+It is up to the RPM package to set suitable permissions for the files under `$CATALINA_HOME` when packaging tomcat.

 ### Choose your own installation directories
 By default, the module installs to the following main directories: